Skip to main content

 Message list overview in light modeMessage list overview in dark mode

-1. Add the component to your xml layout hierarchy.
+1. Add the component to your XML layout hierarchy.

-2. Bind it with a MessageListViewModel.
+2. Bind it to a MessageListViewModel.

-/>
+android:layout_width="match_parent" />

 // 1.
-Init view model
+Init ViewModel

 val viewModel: MessageListViewModel by viewModels {